Economy

 Enero 7, 2022 - < 1 min

-More and, moreover, more educated: population projections by education level
+More and, moreover, better educated: population projections by level of education

 By the end of this century, virtually the entire population of the planet will have received some degree of education.